DerBrunoIR/SystemGoverner/README.md

 System configuration is difficult to test without writing some kind of mock.
 Some time in the future, I will maybe investigate writing tests.
-Until then, most code is tested only manually by me.
+Until then, code might break.

 Package the library.